The Problem Solverz: Production

 Eric Pringle, a veteran of 2D digital animation, was employed as animation director, providing Jones with much technical assistance.
 Pringle's colleagues from Foster's Home for Imaginary Friends, another Cartoon Network production, comprised a team of around fifteen full-time animators at the network's studio, all working on Apple computers.
 Greg Miller was hired as supervising director, Martin Cendreda as technical director, and John Pham with Jon Vermilyea as character designers.
 Miller is the creator of Whatever Happened to...
 Robot Jones?, another series on the network.
 Vermilyea worked also as a character designer on the network's series Adventure Time, while Cendreda, Pham, and Jones all contributed to the anthology comic book Kramers Ergot.
 Michael Yank was employed as a writer for most episodes, with Mirari Films' CEO Eric Kaplan supervising the creation of scripts.

 The series was noted for its visual style employing highly saturated colors and varying shapes.
 Jones was inspired by the limited-animated series Roger Ramjet and The Rocky and Bullwinkle Show, which he felt employed good character design, cohesiveness, jokes, and timing.
 He credited The Problem Solverz as the first seamless use of Flash for television animation, with conceptualization and the end result occurring in the same program.
 Writing was the longest aspect of production, taking up to several months for the crew to conceive the story and draft a script.
 Animation was comparatively quicker, with the team delivering work in only a few weeks given the digital approach; Jones felt that the animators could play to the strengths of the fully digital animation process.

 The show's criticism led to only 26 episodes being produced.
 18 of which were produced during the first season in 2011.
 Towards the end of 2011, eight episodes were produced for the second and final season, and was supposed to air by the end of 2011 or any time in 2012, but due to the show's low ratings, they were only released through Netflix on March 30, 2013.
+However, the series production ended in mid-2012.